Boat Songs: The Ultimate Boating Playlist

 Boat songs are a dime a dozen—and for good reason.
 Every boater loves to crank up the volume and blast a good boating playlist while enjoying a beautiful, sunny day on the water.
 Of course, 'Yo, ho, ho and a bottle of rum' is a good start to a sing-along on a boat, but if you really want to feel like the sea is running through your music, then it’s time to update your playlist.

 We’re here to help.
 And we know that you have your moods, just like the ocean does: That’s why we’ve broken our favorite 24 boating songs into categories that will work for however you happen to be feeling at the helm on any given day.
-It doesn’t matter whether you’re aboard a 60-foot express cruiser, a 30-foot sailboat or a 13-foot center console: This playlist works for anyone who has boating in their heart.
+It doesn’t matter whether you’re aboard a 60-foot motor yacht, a 30-foot sailboat or a 13-foot center console: This playlist works for anyone who has boating in their heart.

 Boat Party Playlist